Churches Together in Cambridgeshire

 Celebrating Local Unity Movements

 Churches Together in Cambridgeshire is a bridge.
-We link the national ecumenical movement to the local ecumenical movement.
+We form a link between the national ecumenical movement and local ecumenical movements.
 The national link brings expertise.
-The local link keeps national ecumenism real.
+The local links keep national ecumenism real.

 A number of local Churches Together groups meet in the area that we cover.
 We celebrate, support, and encourage these groups as part of their ecumenical journey.